-As of 2019 and the foreseeable future, cannabis (bud and resin) is highly illegal in India and is punishable by fines and imprisonment.
+As of 2023 and the foreseeable future, cannabis (bud and resin) is highly illegal in India and is punishable by fines and imprisonment.

 This natural drug had already been considered illegal in India for a little over two decades due to the Indian government signing the UN’s “Single Convention on Narcotic Drugs” agreement back in 1961.
 Many Indian citizens criticized the Prime Minister for surrendering to America’s pressure which, back in 1971, began its war on narcotics in the USA.

 Quality of weed was lacking, as the rise of demand was never-ending and drug lords were producing questionable quality weed for some quick cash.
 Additives and chemicals, such as boot polish, were laced with the natural weed, to create a psychedelic effect before the plant was mature enough to do that itself.

-The Congress MP, Shashi Tharoor, Bhartiya Janata Party MP Maneka Gandhi and Biju Janata Dal MP Tathagata Satpathy have shown their support for legalization and education in regard to regulated medical cannabis use.
+The Congress MP, Shashi Tharoor, Bhartiya Janata Party MP Maneka Gandhi, and Biju Janata Dal MP Tathagata Satpathy have shown their support for legalization and education in regard to regulated medical cannabis use.

 Cannabis in India has been called a variety of names over the thousands of years that India’s natives have been partaking in the natural herb.
-Some of these names include weed, marijuana, bhang, charas (resin), and ganja (flower) and are all a major part of the Hindu religion.
+Some of these names include weed, marijuana, bhang, charas (resin), and ganja (flower), and are all a major part of the Hindu religion.